zackhanni/soundslikesoma/_services/02-mixing-mastering.md

 Mastering is about sound quality and making the overall song as good or better than the competition on the radio now.

 For some, mastering is about making the song AS LOUD AS POSSIBLE while maintaining the feeling, emotion and PUNCH that it was given in the mixing stage.
+Check out this iZotope article to <a href="https://www.izotope.com/en/learn/what-is-mastering.html" target="what is mastering">Learn More about mastering</a>

+**I want my song AS LOUD AS POSSIBLE!**

+If that's what you want we will do it, but there are a few things you should know.
+Streaming platforms like Apple Music and Spotify turn down loud songs on their platform to -14 LUFS to make volumes across songs sound more even.

+You may actually be hurting your music by making it too loud because it loses punch and power compared to less compressed songs at the same LUFS level.
+Audio equipment retailer Sweetwater has <a href="https://www.sweetwater.com/insync/what-is-lufs-and-why-should-i-care/" target="What is lufs and why should I care">long but thorough article covering LUFS</a> in more detail.

 - - -

 Mastering is the final step in bringing your recording to its potential.
 It gives your music the professional, commercial quality necessary to compete nationally and globally.
-Make sure your next song is radio-ready --  you never know who's listening! <a href="https://www.izotope.com/en/learn/what-is-mastering.html" target="what is mastering">Learn More about mastering</a>
+Make sure your next song is radio-ready --  you never know who's listening!